 Finding a Divorce Attorney

-If you or someone you love is facing divorce proceedings, or making the difficult decision to end a marriage, it is in your best interest to consult with a divorcee attorney as soon as possible.
+If you or someone you love is facing divorce proceedings or making the difficult decision to end a marriage, it is in your best interest to consult with a divorce attorney as soon as possible.
 Only a qualified family law attorney can evaluate your case according to state statutes and recommend a swift course towards the divorce settlement you deserve.

-That’s where the attorneys at Whitmarsh Family Law, PC come in.
-In addition to being well-versed in the complexities of California divorce law, our attorneys are committed to representing you and your loved ones with the highest levels of professionalism and integrity.
+That’s where the attorneys at WHITMARSH FAMILY LAW, PC come in.
+In addition to being well-versed in the complexities of California divorce law, our family law attorneys are committed to representing you and your loved ones with the highest levels of professionalism and integrity.
 We understand that dealing with divorce is never easy, and that’s why our legal team is committed to working with you to reach a settlement that protects both your present and future interests.